Recipe Overview

 • Preheat oven to 400ºF.
 Line baking sheet with parchment paper.
 Cut spaghetti squash in half lengthwise, from stem to bottom.
 Scoop out seeds.
 Rub spaghetti squash halves with olive oil, and sprinkle with ½ teaspoon salt and ¼ teaspoon pepper, if desired.

-• Place cut side down on prepared baking sheet and bake 35 to 40 minutes, or until fork tender.
+• Place cut side down on prepared baking sheet and bake 35 to 40 minutes, or until fork tender (see note).

 • Using a fork, separate strands, gently pulling them away from the sides of the shell, to form "spaghetti."

 • In a large mixing or serving bowl, combine squash, butter, cheese, herbs, pepper and salt, to taste.
-Stir lightly until combined.
+Toss lightly until combined.

-1 tablespoon butter or ghee, melted, ½ cup grated parmesan cheese, ¼ cup fresh minced herbs, ¼ teaspoon freshly ground black pepper, or to taste, ¼ teaspoon kosher salt, or to taste
+1 tablespoon butter or ghee, melted, ½ cup grated Parmesan cheese, ¼ cup fresh minced herbs, ¼ teaspoon coarse ground black pepper, ¼ teaspoon kosher salt

 • Serve immediately.